Methodology

 Progression to Higher Education by Pupil Characteristics

-The release covers progression to HE by Free School Meal status, disadvantage status, gender, ethnicity, first language, Special Educational Need (SEN) status, Looked After Children, Children in Need and POLAR disadvantage.
+The release covers progression to HE by Free School Meal eligibility, disadvantage status, gender, ethnicity, first language, Special Educational Need (SEN) provision, Looked After Children, Children in Need and POLAR quintile.

 The following table helps to demonstrate how the cohort is tracked through to HE entry.